nrwl/nx/docs/shared/recipes/ci-deployment.md

 {% /tabs %}

 {% callout type="note" title="What about Vite?" %}
 Vite is a build tool that is great for development, and we want to make sure that it is also great for production.
-We are working on a plugin for Vite that will have parity with the Webpack plugin.
+We are working on an `NxVitePlugin` plugin for Vite that will have parity with the `NxWebpackPlugin`.
 Stay tuned for updates.
 {% /callout %}